mechmotum/mechmotum.github.io/content/pages/jobs.rst

 on any of the current lab projects (paid/unpaid).
 Undergraduates that have not worked with Jason (in a class or project) will start with a two week unpaid trial and be upgraded to paid, if funds are available, after the two week trial period.
-If you want to join the lab for a position not listed below, please send a letter explaining your interest in the lab, CV or resume, and any other relevant information to jkm@ucdavis.edu.
+If you want to join the lab for a position **not listed below**, please send a letter explaining your interest in the lab, CV or resume, and any other relevant information to jkm@ucdavis.edu.
 Include whether you have been accepted already or have applied to our department.